|Nutrition Facts (per serving)|

 2 poblano chilies, roasted, seeded, peeled, and coarsely chopped

-- Garnishes: halved limes, chopped onion, torn cilantro leaves
+- Garnish: halved limes, chopped onion, torn cilantro leaves

 Cover the hominy with water and soak it overnight, or at least for 8 hours.

-Reduce the heat and simmer the hominy for 2 hours, adding more hot water as needed to maintain that the hominy is covered in liquid.
+Reduce the heat and simmer the hominy for 2 hours, stirring occasionally.
+Add more hot water as needed to maintain that the hominy is covered in liquid.

 Drain the hominy and transfer it to a large pot.
-Add the beef tripe to the pot, plus the pig’s feet, onion, oregano, garlic, and peppercorns.
+Add the beef tripe to the pot, along with the pig’s feet, onion, oregano, garlic, and peppercorns.

-Add the chilies, then cook the soup for 1 additional hour.
+Add the chilies.
+Cook the soup for 1 additional hour.